 The Unsubscribe service operation is invoked by a NF Service Consumer, e.g. NEF, towards the AMF, to remove an existing subscription previously created by itself at the AMF.

-The NF Service Consumer shall unsubscribe to the subscription by using HTTP method PATCH with the URI of the individual subscription resource (see subclause 6.2.3.3) to be deleted.
+The NF Service Consumer shall unsubscribe to the subscription by using HTTP method DELETE with the URI of the individual subscription resource (see subclause 6.2.3.3) to be deleted.

 Figure 5.3.2.3.1-1 Unsubscribe a subscription